jimbro1000/tdd-training-katas/Documentation/TheTDDCycle.md

 different folder structure that allows the IDE to distinguish test code from implementation code.
-When it comes to compiling and packaging the code the tests are not included, only the implementation code should be in the finished artifact.
+When it comes to compiling and packaging the code the tests are not included, only the implementation code should be in the finished artefact.
 This is not unique to Java, this approach should be consistent in any development, not just for TDD - it is simply good practice.

 The second point is keeping the class and method naming clear and relevant.